Former U.S. president Obama endorses Macron in French campaign - Nigeria Today

 Former U.S. president Obama endorses Macron in French campaign

-Former U.S. President Barack Obama endorsed centrist candidate Emmanuel Macron for France’s presidential election to be held on Sunday.
-Obama in a video message, praised Macron for appealing “to people’s hopes and not their fears”.
-“The French election is very important to the future of France and the values that we care so much about,” […]
+Mr. Macron is widely seen as the favorite to beat the Marine Le Pen in Sunday’s runoff vote.

-The post Former U.S. president Obama endorses Macron in French campaign appeared first on Nigerian Pilot: Nigerian Newspaper.
+The post Former U.S. president Obama endorses Macron in French campaign appeared first on Premium Times Nigeria.

 Follow us on twitter @NigeriaTodayNG